Welcome to Slate Fork Country!

 Located like the Interstate in the extreme southwest corner of Virginia, near the borders of Kentucky and Tennessee, the former Slate Fork Railway interchanged cars not only with the Southern, but also with the Louisville & Nashville, providing the L&N and Southern with a steady, if not large, stream of coal and miscellaneous traffic.

-Another interchange partner, the shortline Cumberland & Appalachia, still interchanges outbound loads of finished hardwood and softwoods with the former Slate Fork at C&A Junction.
+Another interchange partner, the shortline Cumberland & Appalachia, a former logging railroad, still interchanges outbound loads of finished hardwood and softwoods with the former Slate Fork at C&A Junction.

 (Just as an aside, the hamlet of Slaty Fork, WV, was neither a conscious nor subconscious namesake of the Slate Fork Branch.
 Neither was Slate Falls on Tony Koester's Allegheny Midland.
 Although I did borrow a bit from Tony's Coal Fork Extension of his famed Midland Road.)